555 Edgecombe Avenue: Later ownership

 Gross resold 545 and 555 Edgecombe Avenue in December 1960 to Matthew Golson, who paid cash and took over mortgage loans that had been placed on both buildings.
 A group of Grace's followers filed a lawsuit in 1961, stating that Grace's properties, including 545 and 555 Edgecombe Avenue and the El Dorado, should not have been sold.
-In 1976, the building was declared a National Historic Landmark under the name Paul Robeson Residence.
+In 1976, the building was declared a National Historic Landmark for its cultural significance as the onetime residence of actor–singer Paul Robeson; the designation was granted under the name Paul Robeson Residence.
 By the 1980s, the building had been characterized as rundown, and one resident claimed that the apartments needed repairs and that tenants were falling victim to crimes.
 The building still had some notable tenants such as musician and bandleader Andy Kirk.
 The New York City Landmarks Preservation Commission (LPC) proposed designating 555 Edgecombe Avenue as a city landmark in 1991, and it granted landmark designation in 1993.
 One resident began performing regular jazz concerts in her apartment in the 1990s, which became popular among local musicians.

-The corner of 160th Street and Edgecombe Avenue, outside the building, was co-named for jazz musician Count Basie and actor/singer Paul Robeson in October 2009 following advocacy from the Harlem Historical Society and the Morris–Jumel Mansion's director.
+The corner of 160th Street and Edgecombe Avenue, outside the building, was co-named for jazz musician Count Basie and Paul Robeson in October 2009 following advocacy from the Harlem Historical Society and the Morris–Jumel Mansion's director.
 By the mid-2010s, the lobby was wearing down, and The New York Times wrote that the building looked like it "will sooner or later be consumed by the kind of gentrification that has already remade central Harlem".
 Matthew Golson attempted to sell the building for $65 million in 2017.
 A short documentary about 409 and 555 Edgecombe Avenue, In the Face of What We Remember, was released in 2018.
 After Golson died, the Harkham family bought the building in April 2022 for $26.7 million, just over two-fifths of the original asking price.
 The new owners planned to renovate the building.